grs-se/java-ee-vaadin-jpa-microservices-spring-maven/notes.md

 - so when we instantiate a new Professor and whenever we are handling the object JPA will not load all the resarch projects.
 - default type is default FetchType.Lazy

+---

+## Cascading

+- Use of the cascade annotation element can be used to propagate the effect of an operation to associated entities.
+- cascade functonality is most tpyically used in parent-child relationships or in cases of composition.